Elliptic bihamiltonian structures from relative shifted Poisson structures

 We then show that compatible Poisson brackets arise from the linear system of anticanonical divisors in a smooth projective surface $X$ and an exceptional pair $(\OO_X,\VV)$ (see Theorem \ref{exc-pair-thm}).
 We consider examples corresponding to such exceptional pairs on some del Pezzo surfaces and Hirzebruch surfaces.
 Finally, in Section \ref{computations-sec} we show how to compute our Poisson brackets in terms of Szeg\"o kernels and deduce that our construction, applied to exceptional pairs on Hirzebruch surfaces, recovers the compatible Poisson brackets of Odesskii-Wolf in \cite{OW}.

 {\it Acknowledgments}.
+We are grateful to the anonymous referees for useful comments and suggestions.
+Parts of this work were done during the visit of the first author in SUSTech.
+He would like to thank Prof. Wang Xiaoming for his hospitality.
 Z.H. is partially supported by the GRF grant no. 17308818 and no. 17308017 of University Grants Committee of Hong Kong SAR, China.
 A.P. is partially supported by the NSF grant DMS-2001224, and within the framework of the HSE University Basic Research Program and by the Russian Academic Excellence Project `5-100'.